wbroberts/quadtree/README.md

 console.log(query2); // []
 ```

-This project was to learn about quadtree data structures.
+This was a project to learn more about data structures, specifically quadtrees (obviously).
 My goal was to successfully create one that I would be able to use in 2d canvas games for the web (primarily mine).
+Check out the link up above to see it working in action.